openfaas/faas/CONTRIBUTING.md

 ### How can I get involved?

-First of all, we'd love to welcome you into our Slack community where we exchange ideas, ask questions and chat about OpenFaaS, Raspberry Pi and other cloud-native technology. (*See below for how to join*)
+The Slack community is the best place to keep up to date with the project and to get help contributing.
+Here we exchange ideas, ask questions and chat about OpenFaaS.
+There are also channels for Raspberry Pi/ARM, Kubernetes and other cloud-native topics. (*See below for how to join*)

-We have a number of areas where we can accept contributions:
+There are a number of areas where contributions can be accepted:

 * Write Golang code for the CLI, Gateway or other providers
-* Write for our front-end UI (JS, HTML, CSS)
+* Write features for the front-end UI (JS, HTML, CSS)
 * Write sample functions in any language
 * Review pull requests
 * Test out new features or work-in-progress
 * Get involved in design reviews and technical proof-of-concepts (PoCs)
-* Help us release and package OpenFaaS including the helm chart, compose files, kubectl YAML, marketplaces and stores
+* Help release and package OpenFaaS including the helm chart, compose files, `kubectl` YAML, marketplaces and stores
 * Manage, triage and research Issues and Pull Requests
-* Help our growing community feel at home
+* Engage with the growing community by providing technical support on Slack/GitHub
 * Create docs, guides and write blogs
 * Speak at meet-ups, conferences or by helping folks with OpenFaaS on Slack